geeksblabla/geeksblabla.com/youtube/README.md

 - Client ID, client secret and redirect URL

 So in total, you'll have to set up five secrets : ACCESS_TOKEN, REFRESH_TOKEN, CLIENT_ID, CLIENT_SECRET and REDIRECT_URL

+Once that's taken care of, the action can be tested by pushing a new episode or updating an existing one.